Daniel-Kahalani/Fix4U/README.md

 # Fix4U

 Hi!
-Fix4U a is app for connect between customers and service providers. customers can find an available service providers in a fast and easy way, and service provider gets a schedule management and new customers appointment offers. it was develop using react native,and back4app
+Fix4U a is an app for connect between customers and service providers. customers can find an available service providers in a fast and easy way, and service provider gets a schedule management and new customers appointment offers. it was develop using react native,and back4app